MattChanTK/Hylozoic-Series-3/index.md

 October 13, 2014		| [_software_] Review GUI for CBLA Test bed
 October 13, 2014		| Review proposal for the 1st round of user study
 October 15, 2014		| Submit initial ORE application form
-December 2, 2014		| [_software_] Review CBLA algorithm that will be used for user study December 17, 2014		| [_software_] ==Finalize CBLA algorithm for user study==
+November 12, 2014		| [_software_] Review CBLA algorithm that will be used for user study November 19, 2014		| [_software_] ==Finalize CBLA algorithm for user study==
-December 17, 2014		| Subjects recruitment for the 1st round of user study begins January	12, 2015		| ==1st round of user study begins==
+November 25, 2014		| ==Core unit user study at PBAI== December 17, 2014		| Subjects recruitment for the 1st round of user study begins January	12, 2015		| ==1st round of user study begins==
-January 31, 2015		| 1st round of user study ends
+January 31, 2015		| 1st round of full scale user study ends
 February 13, 2015		| Complete analysis on the 1st round of user study
 February 24, 2015		| Review proposal for the 2nd round of user study
-March 3, 2015			| Submit revision to the ORE application March 16, 2015			| Subjects recruitment for the 2nd round of user study begins April 6, 2015			| 2nd round of user study begins
+March 3, 2015			| Submit revision to the ORE application March 16, 2015			| Subjects recruitment for the 2nd round of user study begins April 6, 2015			| 2nd round of full scale user study begins
-April 24, 2015			| 2nd round of user study ends
+April 24, 2015			| 2nd round of full scale user study ends
 May 12, 2015			| Complete analysis on the 2nd round of user study
 Early-June, 2015		| MASc seminar
 Mid-August, 2015		| ==MASc thesis submission==